GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 - A BigQuery dataset (we used the
   [`thelook_ecommerce` public dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce))
 - APIs for Vertex AI and BigQuery enabled
-- Familiarity with Python and basic SQL concepts
+- Familiarity with Python and SQL concepts

 ## Run the app locally